pressoholics/SrcSetPlugin/readme.txt

 Note that the 'srcset' attribute had been added to the img tag and will instruct the browser to replace the image with different sizes at these breakpoints, 640w, 1024w, 1440w, and 1506w.

-= I've set up an image group for an image size, but my images are not receiving the srcset attribute.
+= I've set up an SrcSet group for an image size, but my images are not receiving the srcset attribute.
 What's wrong? =

 If the images were already uploaded to the Media Library, you may have to regenerate thumbnails.
 We recommend using [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails") for this.

 = What are Image Groups? =

-Image Groups give you a way to relate breakpoints to any specific image size (for example, medium).
+SrcSet Groups give you a way to relate breakpoints to any specific image size (for example, medium).
 You can set specific breakpoints that align to your theme, and load in smaller versions of the same image.
 You can select existing image sizes (thunbmail, medium, large), custom image sizes created by themes or plugins, or add a custom image size with dimensions you create.

 *Note:* If you use the Custom image size, remember to regenerate your thumbnails, otherwise these images will not exist, and therefore not be used within the srcset attribute.